joaocarvoli/joaocarvoli/README.md

-### João Victor Carvalho - [Data Science enthusiast] 👋
+### Hi, I'm João Victor! 👋
-#### I am a computer engineering student, developer Full Stack scholarship holder and data science enthusiast
+#### I am a computer engineering student, developer Full Stack scholarship holder and Data Science enthusiast.
 My motivation is to help peoples with this knowledge and build something with this.

 ### Connect with me: